wagslane/go-rabbitmq/README.md

 ## Motivation

-Streadway's [AMQP](https://github.com/streadway/amqp) library is currently the most robust and well-supported Go client I'm aware of.
+[Streadway's AMQP](https://github.com/streadway/amqp) library is currently the most robust and well-supported Go client I'm aware of.
 It's a fantastic option and I recommend starting there and seeing if it fulfills your needs.
-Their project has made an effort to stay within the scope of the AMQP protocol.
-As such, no reconnection logic and few ease-of-use abstractions are provided.
+Their project has made an effort to stay within the scope of the AMQP protocol, as such, no reconnection logic and few ease-of-use abstractions are provided.

-The goal with `go-rabbit` is to still provide basically all of the nitty-gritty functionality of AMQP, but to make it easier to work with via a higher-level API.
+The goal with `go-rabbitmq` is to still provide most all of the nitty-gritty functionality of AMQP, but to make it easier to work with via a higher-level API.
 Particularly:

 * Automatic reconnection
 * Multithreaded consumers via a handler function